ARM-software/edge-iot-arch-guide/source/Security/SecureStorage/index.md

 ### Storage in external TPM

+In this case described in figure 3, all the secure services, including secure storage, are handled by the TPM, however because the TPM is not embedded within the SoC there's a risk the bus connecting the TPM to the SoC can be snooped, unless the bus is using locking mechanisms and encrypted communications, which then will require an OTP to store the encryption keys for that bus communications.
+This also includes problems when using Linux OS as each application whenever needs to use the TPM they will have to have an unlocking key, which is impractical.
+Nevertheless this design could achieve PSA Level 3, because the audit would be restricted to just the API handling the bus communications between the SoC and the TPM, which is a manageable piece of code to audit.
+On the other hand, given this design would not be compliant to PSA API as using an external TPM.

 ![Storage external TPM](images/storage_tpm_500px.jpg)

 _figure 3: Storage in external TPM diagram_

 ### Storage in Flash/EEPROM
+In the next level, a Flash or EEPROM only accessible from Secure world, can be treated in a similar way where an OTP can be used to store the keys handling the locking and encryption of the bus connecting the SoC to the Flash/EEPROM.

+In this case, PSA Level 2 certification could be achieved as code auditing is limited to the trusted world and Flash contents access, which is a practical thing to do given the bootloader and trusted firmware is a fairly fix asset not expected to be updated so often and changes to the OS would not invalidate PSA certification.

+as a difference from previous scenario, PSA API could be used if fTPM and trusted services are chosen.

 ![Storage flash](images/storage_flash_500px.jpg)

 _figure 4: Storage in Flash/EEPROM diagram_

 ### Storage via Secure element

+The final design option, shown in figure 5, is when an internal secure element to the SoC is used to provide secure services.
+Given this is using an internal element, there's no bus snoop and there's no need to lock and ecrypt the communications to and from the secure flash.
+At this point the OTP still can be used to store keys, although it is not estrictly necessary to use them to protect the bus connnecting the Flash, but it still can be used the de-encrypt some other software components as the first stage bootloaders.
+In terms of PSA certification Level 2 is not a problem and level 3 is also achievable, given the secure services are well delimited within this enclave, also it would also be using PSA APIs.

+As an alternative, the secure element, could be replaced by an internal TPM to the SoC, but it wouldn't be PSA API.

 ![Storage secure element](images/storage_secure_element_500px.jpg)